chenli-git/AI_scientist_for_bioimaging/readme.md

 | **AI Scientist Agent** | Literature-grounded scientific reasoning via RAG |
 | **ImageAnalyst Agent** | Workflow generation and interpretation of microscopy images |

-Each agent is implemented as a composable LangChain `Runnable` pipeline with its own memory, prompt templates, and retrieval logic.
+Each agent is implemented as a composable LangChain `Runnable` pipeline with shared memory, individual prompt templates, and retrieval logic.
-The architecture is fully extensible — future agents (e.g., `PaperReviewerAgent`, `DataAnalystAgent`, or `ModelTrainerAgent`) can be added easily.
+The architecture is fully extensible — future agents (e.g., `DataAnalystAgent`, or `ModelTrainerAgent`) can be added easily.

 ---